kemalcalak/Resume-Builder/README.md

 After deploying, navigate to **Vercel > Project Settings > Environment Variables** and add the necessary environment variables for production.

-Replace all occurrences of `localhost` with your Vercel domain URL, as shown below:
+Replace all occurrences of `localhost` with your Vercel domain URL, as shown below.
+For example:

 ```plaintext
 KINDE_SITE_URL=https://resume-builder-beta-five.vercel.app/